-The spirit of this competition as an amateur & unaffiliated championship is very important to us as organisers, to our sponsors and to our competitors, so we request that all participants respect the spirit of restrictions not just the letter of the law.
-If you find that you are overqualified for the class that you qualified in, you can voluntarily upgrade to a higher level class.
-Horses/riders that have more than the allowed points or placings, but NONE earned in the previous 3 years (from 30th September 2018) are eligible to compete.
-If in doubt contact HQ for clarification.
+The spirit of this competition as an amateur & unaffiliated championship is very important, to our sponsors and to our competitors, so we request that all participants respect the spirit of restrictions not just the letter of the law.
+If you find that you are overqualified for the class that you qualified in, you can voluntarily upgrade to a higher-level class.
+Horses/riders that have more than the allowed points or placings, but NONE earned in the period 1st January 2016 to the date of this year’s championship are eligible to compete.
+If in doubt, contact HQ for clarification.

 • Riding, training, schooling or competing horses/ponies.

 • Buying and/or selling or breaking in horses.

 • Teaching and/or training riders (see exception below).

 • Judging affiliated classes in the same discipline as your competition (paid or unpaid).

 People may work with horses primarily for care, which might involve day to day exercising of horses (e.g. grooms, vet nurses) or teaching in a riding school.
 If you participate in any ‘professional’ activities on a regular basis, please respect the amateur nature of this championship and help your clients instead!

 You CAN compete across Levels if you fit the relevant restrictions

 All points/winnings restrictions refer to the period 1st January 2016 to the date of this year’s championship so if horse/rider is over qualified provided NONE of the points/wins have occurred during this period then you are eligible – if in doubt please check with Sunshine Tour HQ on firstname.lastname@example.org